JuliaLang/julia/doc/src/manual/missing.md

 true
 ```

-Based on this observation, we can conclude that if one of the operands is `true`
-and the other `missing`, we know that the result is `true` in spite of the
-uncertainty about the actual value of one of the operands.
-If we had
-been able to observe the actual value of the second operand, it could only be
-`true` or `false`, and in both cases the result would be `true`.
-Therefore,
-in this particular case, missingness does *not* propagate
+Based on this observation, we can conclude if one of the operands is `true` and the other `missing`, we know that the result is `true` in spite of the uncertainty about the actual value of one of the operands.
+If we had been able to observe the actual value of the second operand, it could only be `true` or `false`, and in both cases the result would be `true`.
+Therefore, in this particular case, missingness does *not* propagate:

 ```jldoctest
 julia> true | missing
 true